horaceg/blog/content/posts/bayes.md

 ## What to make of this formula ?

-There are mainly 3 types of inference methods that you can leverage based on the above formula:
+There are mainly 3 types of inference methods that we can leverage based on the above formula:
-- Maximum likelihood estimation (MLE)
+- Maximum likelihood estimation (MLE): we seek one point estimate of $\theta$ based on observations and the likelihood
-- Maximum a posteriori (MAP)
+- Maximum a posteriori (MAP): we seek one point estimate of $\theta$ based on observations and prior knowledge - likelihood and prior
-- Full posterior inference
+- Full posterior inference: we seek representative samples from the posterior distribution of $\theta$ based on the inference formula.

 <p align="center"><img alt="Meme about MLE, MAP and posterior sampling" src="/images/meme-inferences.png"></p>